spatie/typescript-transformer/docs/laravel/executing-the-transform-command.md

 ## Command options

 There are some extra commands you can use when running the command.
-It is also possible to transform classes in specified path:
+It is also possible to transform classes in a specified path:

 ```bash
 php artisan typescript:transform --path=app/Enums
 ```